Ender's Game: Plot

 Ender, now ten years old, is promoted to Command School.
 After some preliminary battles in the simulator, he is introduced to Mazer Rackham, a hero from the First and Second Invasions who saw key patterns in the bugger behavior.
 Ender participates in space combat simulations created and controlled by Mazer.
 As the fighting becomes harder, he is joined by some of his friends from the Battle School as sub-commanders.
 Ender grows depressed by the battles, his isolation, and the way Mazer treats him.

 For his final test, under observation by I.F.'s commanders, Ender finds his fleet far outnumbered by bugger ships surrounding their homeworld.
 He sacrifices his entire fleet to fire a Molecular Disruption Device at the planet.
 The Device destroys the planet and paralyzes the surrounding bugger fleet.
 The commanders cheer and celebrate.
 Mazer informs Ender that the "simulations" were real battles, directing human spacecraft against bugger fleets via an ansible and that Ender has won the war.
-Ender realizes that he has committed xenocide and become just like Peter, additionally learning about the deaths of Stilson and Bonzo.
+Ender realizes that he has committed xenocide and become just like Peter, additionally, it is revealed that both Stilson and Bonzo died from the injuries sustained at Ender's hands.

 Ender and Valentine join a group of space colonists.
 On their new planet, Ender becomes the colony's governor.
 He discovers a structure that matches the simulation of the giant game from Battle School and inside finds the dormant egg of a queen.
 The bugger queen telepathically communicates to Ender that before the First Invasion, they had assumed humans were a non-sentient race, for want of collective consciousness, but realized their mistake too late.
 Instead, she had reached out to Ender to draw him here and requested that he take the egg to a new planet for the buggers to colonize.

 Ender takes the egg and, with information from the queen, writes The Hive Queen under the alias "Speaker for the Dead".
 Peter, now the leader of Earth and 77 with heart failure, recognizes Ender as the author of The Hive Queen.
 He asks Ender to write a book about him, which Ender titles The Hegemon.
 The combined works create a new type of funeral, in which the Speaker for the Dead tells the whole and unapologetic story of the deceased, adopted by many on Earth and its colonies.
 Ender and Valentine leave the colony and travel to other worlds, looking for a safe place to establish the unborn Hive Queen.